Ask Google to recrawl your URLs

-If you’ve recently made changes to a URL on your site, you can update your web page in Google Search with the Submit to Index function of the Fetch as Google tool.
-This function allows you to ask Google to crawl and index your URL.
+If you’ve recently added or made changes to a page on your site, you can ask Google to (re)index it using the Fetch as Google tool.

-- Your fetch must have a complete, partial, or redirected fetch status.
+- The fetch must have a complete, partial, or redirected fetch status.

-- Your fetch cannot be more than 4 hours old.
+- The fetch cannot be more than 4 hours old.

-Ask Google to crawl and index your URL
+Ask Google to recrawl and reindex your URL

-- Select Crawl only this URL to submit one individual URL to the Google for re-crawling.
+- Crawl only this URL submits only the selected URL to the Google for re-crawling.
 You can submit up to 500 individual URLs in this way within a 30 day period.

-Once you submit your URL, you might need to wait some time for Google to process your request as well as crawl and index the page.
-Also, understand that we can't guarantee that Google will index all your changes as Google relies on a complex algorithm to update indexed materials.
+- Recrawling is not immediate or guaranteed.
+It typically takes several days for a successful request to be granted.
+Also, understand that we can't guarantee that Google will index all your changes, as Google relies on a complex algorithm to update indexed materials.